elllo

 Woman: Just some junk left from that last tenant.

-Man: Who’s gonna move them?
+Man: Who’s going to move them?

 Woman: I am not sure.
 They said we could toss them out.